 Columbia River Intertribal Fish Commission (CRITFC) (4 Treaty Tribes; Columbia Basin)

 The U.S. Federal agencies (NMFS, USFWS) may have more than one committee member to represent different regions and marking programs, but are limited to a single vote as are other member agencies.
-Private aquaculture, universities, and other marking entities are represented through their respective State, Federal, Tribal, or Province coordinator.
+Private aquaculture, universities, PUDs and other marking entities are represented through their respective State, Federal, Tribal, or Province coordinator/regulatory agency.
 All " Mark Committee Meetings" are open to interested parties and input from the floor is encouraged.

 Voting membership requests will be considered by the RCMT and treated as any other mark related issue as explained in the 'Operating Procedures' section below.
 The Pacific States Marine Fisheries Commission serves as the umbrella organization for the RCMT but does not vote on marking issues.